 [26:06] Red Flag #7: Not Enough Shadowing or Clinical Experience

-Not enough clinical experience, shadowing, or volunteering, those are red flags.
-How can they know that you want to be a physician if you don’t have enough clinical experience?
+Not having enough clinical experience, shadowing, or volunteering—these can all be red flags.
+How can they know that you want to be a physician if you don’t have much clinical experience?
 You have to show them that this is what you want.

 [28:22] Red Flag #8: Big Gaps in Your Application

-Another example is if you’ve taken a prolonged time off school.
-You may have a reason but it’s a potential red flag and that’s going to get asked.
-So be prepared to explain why.
+Another example is if you’ve taken a prolonged length of time off from school.
+You may have a reason, but it’s a potential red flag, and that’s going to get asked about.
+So be prepared to explain why you took time off.

 [29:39] Issues International Students May Face

-These are just of the other red flags out there.
-But the key here is to put yourself in the shoes of the admissions committee member.
+The key with all of these issues is to put yourself in the shoes of an admissions committee member.
 Think about safety.
 Think about being able to pass the boards.
-Think about matching and are you going to be able to get a medical license?
+Think about matching and whether you are going to be able to get a medical license?

-Your poor first MCAT score is not a red flag.
+Your poor first MCAT score is not a red flag by itself.
 If you’ve done well the second time, then it’s not a red flag.
 If you take the MCAT back to back or even with some period in between and you get the same score, or worse, that is a potential red flag.
 What happened that it didn’t work the second time?
 Are you taking this seriously and putting in the effort?

-Be prepared for anything on your application.
+Just be prepared to speak about anything on your application.
 Know your application inside and out.
 Have reasons for everything.
 Own your red flags.
-Talk about what you’ve learned from them and how you’ve moved forward.
+Talk about what you’ve learned from them, and how you’ve moved forward.
 If you do that, you can recover from a lot.

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook